Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Tracing recent star formation within galaxies

-In our analysis the Sparkler correspond to system S2.
-Our lens model presents high magnification (around 7) and shear for the highest magnified image.
+In our analysis the Sparkler corresponds to system S2.2.
+Our lens model presents high magnification (around $\mu=9$) and shear for the highest magnified image.
 The 4 Gyr old clusters labeled 1, 2, 4, 8, 10 by \citet{mowla2022}, correspond in our sample to C4, C12, C5, C9, C2, respectively.
-We will refer to this group, hereafter, as old clusters.
+We will refer to this group, hereafter, as globular clusters.
 In total we analysed 28 clumps/clusters in this system.
-The recovered $R_{\rm eff}$ range from several upper-limits of a few parsec to 100 pc.
-In particular the old cluster sample has consistent upper-limits of $\sim 20$ pc, and $\Pi$ values all consistent with being star clusters.
-In Fig.~\ref{fig:fig_pos_clumps}, we show the recovered ages, masses, and extinction derived with our reference model assumptions (Z$=0.008$, continuous SFH over 10 Myr, E$(B-V)<1$mag).
-Also in our analysis, a difference in the age range is clearly visible between the clusters surrounding the galaxy and those within the main body.
-However, our derived ages are significantly different than those reported by \citet{mowla2022}.
-We get intermediate-age clusters of about 100 Myr for the outer clusters and a few tens of Myr for those within the main body.
-Masses range between $10^5$ and 6$\time10^6$ \msun\, and extinction are low in the outer clusters and moderately low in systems within the galaxy (as typically observed for star clusters populations in local galaxies).
-In the top-central panel of Fig.~\ref{fig:CCDs}, we show the pseudo $B-V$ versus $V-I$ color diagram for the detected clumps.
-We include the Yggdrasil evolutionary track with E$(B-V)=0$ (blue) and 0.2 (red) mag.
-The latter evolutionary track correspond to the best fitted extinction value for the old cluster sample.
-We observe that the colors of these old clusters, and of the majority of the systems orbiting around the galaxy, are gathered in a very narrow space of the color-color-diagram, e.g. 100 Myr and E$(B-V)=0.2$ mag is the model step (red line) closest to that space.
-If extinction is 0, this group of clusters can be fitted with an age of 500 Myr (blue model), which we will use here as an upper-limit.
-The clusters/clumps within the galaxy distribute along the evolutionary track down to ages of a few Myr, suggesting that after the star-formation event that created numerous star clusters, star formation has continued in the galaxy at a constant rate.
+The recovered $R_{\rm eff}$ range from upper-limits of a few parsec to 100 pc.
+In particular the globular cluster sample has sizes between 10 and 50 pc, and $\Pi>>1$ values all consistent with being bound star clusters.
+In Fig.~\ref{fig:fig_pos_clumps}, we show the recovered ages, masses, extinction, and metallicities derived with our reference model assumptions (continuous SFH over 10 Myr and $\rm E(B-V)<1$, except for the clumps in the outskirts where we assume $\rm E(B-V)=0$).
+We find significant differences in the age ranges of the clusters surrounding the galaxy and those within the main body.
+The clusters/clumps within the galaxy have ages between hundreds down to a few Myr, suggesting that star formation has continued in the galaxy at a constant rate.
+The clusters in the outskirts have ages between 0.1 and 4 Gyr.
+In general, masses range between $10^5$ and $10^7$ \msun, and extinction are moderately low in clumps within the galaxy (as typically observed for star clusters populations in local galaxies).